 Using OpenTSDB

-First, check the requirements for installing OpenTSDB open source on the server. <Installation requirements> are as follows:
+First, check the requirements for installing the OpenTSDB open source on the server.
+The installation requirements are as follows:

 • Java SE (JDK)